This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 The C-star 10×42 just matches the average dimensions of other standard 10×42 roof prism binoculars.
 Also in terms of weight with under 22 ounces ( about 600 grams), the bino is not much different than most comparable instruments that are waterproof and nitrogen-filled.

 22 ounces isn’t too heavy, but after hours of stationary observation, the instrument might seem to get heavier and heavier.
-Luckily it also has a tripod adapter so that you can mount it on a tripod.
+Luckily you can screw on a tripod adapter so that you can mount it on a tripod.

 Waterproof Fog Proof